cn2027/ProgrammingAssignment2/Downloads/README.md

 ========================================================
 ###This code shows how to use the functions in the ProgrammingAssignment2.R Script:

-###The function makeCacheMatrix() creates a list containing a function set() to creates a square matrix ##compatible with solve() function, gets its value, set the value of the inverse, and then get the value of the inverse.
-Use the matrix variable below to test the function.
+###The function makeCacheMatrix() creates a list containing a function set() that creates a square matrix compatible with solve() function, gets its value, set the value of the inverse, and then get the value of the inverse.

+###Use the following example below to test the function.

 matrix <- makeCacheMatrix( matrix(rbind(c(-sqrt(2),-sqrt(4)),c(-sqrt(4),-sqrt(2))), nrow = 2, ncol = 2) )
 summary(matrix)